LW Investors Have Opportunity to Lead Lamb Weston Holdings, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Aug.
-6, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lamb Weston Holdings, Inc. ("Lamb Weston" or the "Company") (NYSE: LW).
+LOS ANGELES, Aug.
+7, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Lamb Weston Holdings, Inc. ("Lamb Weston" or the "Company") (NYSE: LW).

 Class Period: July 25, 2023 – April 3, 2024